Mary Ann Mobley: Career

-Mobley joined husband Gary Collins as co-host of the 1989 Miss America pageant in September 1988, the 30th anniversary year of her own Miss America victory.
+Public service/philanthropy

+Mobley served on the National Council on Disability.
+She was also active with the March of Dimes, the Susan G. Komen Breast Cancer Foundation, and the Crohn's & Colitis Foundation.

 Personal life

-Mobley grew up in Brandon, Mississippi, and graduated from Brandon High School.
-She was a member of Chi Omega sorority at the University of Mississippi, and in 1981 was inducted into the University of Mississippi Alumni Hall of Fame.
+In 1981, Mobley was inducted into the University of Mississippi Alumni Hall of Fame.

 She married actor and television host Gary Collins in 1967 at Brandon United Methodist Church.

 The couple separated in 2010 but reconciled and were living in Biloxi when Collins died on October 13, 2012.
 Collins and Mobley had one daughter together, Mary Clancy Collins.
 Mobley was also stepmother to Melissa Collins and Guy William Collins, children from his first marriage.

 Health and death

 Mobley had Crohn's disease and had at times been an activist for improvements in treatment.

 She was treated in 2009 for Stage III breast cancer.
-Mobley died at her home in Beverly Hills, California, on December 9, 2014, aged 77, from breast cancer.
+Mobley died at her home in Beverly Hills, California, on December 9, 2014, at the age of 77, from breast cancer.